pkerpedjiev/emptypipes/_posts/2015-10-21-kings-jewels.md

 #### The King's Jewels Problem ####
 <img itemprop="image" src="/img/itemprop_kings_jewels.png" style='display:none' width="200" height="150" />

-A long time ago, in an alternate universe, you rescue the king's life.
-To show his gratitude, the king promises you one of his jewels as a reward.
-He takes out his bag of treasures and tells you that you can reach into the bag and randomly choose one.
-If you like it, you can keep it.
-If you don't, you to place it into another bag and lose the opportunity to ever keep that jewel.
-Judging by the size of the bag, you estimate that there are 10 jewels inside.
+A long time ago, the story goes, a hero rescues the king's life.
+The elated king promises the hero one of his crown jewels as a reward.
+He takes out his bag of treasures and tells the hero to reach into the bag and randomly choose one.
+If he likes it, he can keep it.
+If he doesn't, he can throw it aside and lose it forever.
+The hero, greedy as he is heroic, naturally wants to pick the best jewels.
+Looking at the bag, he judges there to be about 10 jewels inside.
+He stops to ponder for a second.

-**How should you proceed in order to maximize your chances of scoring the best jewel in the bag?**
+*How should the hero proceed to maximize his chances of scoring the best jewel in the bag?*

-Should you just take the first one you pick or should you look at a few before deciding on one to keep?
+Should he just take the first one he picks or should he look at a few before deciding on one to keep?
 If so, how many?

-There is a concrete mathematical solution, but for me it's easier to run some simulations and see what the outcome is.
-The histograms below show how often a jewel with a value between 0 and 9 is picked after seeing some of the jewels and then picking the next one which is better than any seen (or the last if the best was seen and discarded).
+We could try to answer this question analytically, but since "data science" is all the rage, why not try and answer it stochastically?
+If we simulate the hero's choices, we should be able to come up with some numerically-grounded recommendation for what he should do.

+Let's assume a simple scenario.
+The hero first looks at *n* jewels and then takes the next best jewel.
+If none of the jewels that come up after the first *n* are better, he must settle for the last.

 <hr>
 <div id="kj-plotting-area" ></div>